11

 After you have created the file according to the screenshot above, select the data range A5:F10.

-In Excel 2007, goto Data > What-If Analysis > Data Table.
-In Excel 2003, the menu path is Data > Table or you can use the shortcut key Alt + D + T in this order.
+In Excel, go to Data > What-If Analysis > Data Table or you can use the shortcut key Alt + D + T in this order in Windows.

 This will popup a window where you will be asked to enter Row Input Cell and the Column Input Cell.
 Select the Column Input Cell as $B$2 and the Row Input Cell as $B$3 and hit OK.